codership/documentation/galeracluster/source/documentation/node-states.rst

 This Flow Control takes effect when nodes are in the ``SYNCED`` state.

-When nodes enter this state Flow Control attempts to keep the slave queue to a minimum.
+When nodes enter this state Flow Control attempts to keep the replica queue to a minimum.
 You can configure how the node handles this using the following parameters:

 - :ref:`gcs.fc_limit <gcs.fc_limit>` Used to determine the point where Flow Control engages.
 - :ref:`gcs.fc_factor <gcs.fc_factor>` Used to determine the point where Flow Control disengages.